cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 ## Human Training

-The usual approach to network OAM with procedures applied by humans is open to errors in all these procedures, whigh impact network availability and resilience.
+The usual approach to network Operations, Administration, and Maintenance (OAM) with procedures applied by humans is open to errors in all these procedures, whigh impact network availability and resilience.
 Response procedures and actions for most relevant operational requests and incidents are commonly defined